antfriend/antfriend.github.io/journals.md

 [Image source](journals/vectors/vectors_84.png)

 ### Text
-Wii Experience 15 a feeling.
+Experience is a feeling.
-a That is the Feeling of
+That is the feeling of
+quantum entanglement
-th my observable
+with my observable universe.

+A bit of energy is transferred instantly from the star, to my eye, as I observe it.

+The energy is either positive (+) or negative (-).

+No matter how far or
-ancient the stan if
+ancient the star, if
-two oF more of us observe
+two or more of us observe
-it in tre same instant, then
+it in the same instant, then
-tt will have the same Polarity, ret v neaative
+it will have the same polarity, positive or negative.
-S [2 Positive ‘it
-7 Space, From an anctel\ 8 aa
+Transferred across a vast
+space, from an ancient time.

 ---